 The impact of building dynamic pricing for retailers is:

 - Competitive advantage

 - Increased customer satisfaction

 Amazon’s analytical platform has a great advantage in dynamic pricing as it responds to the competitive market rapidly by changing the prices of its products every 2 minutes (if required) whilst other retailers change the prices of the products every 3 months, reports Dezyre.

 - Localize and personalize promotions

-- Personalization of promotions depends on various factors such as demographics, location specific attributes and purchase behavior of customer.
+- Personalization of promotions depends on various factors such as demographics, location-specific attributes, and purchase behavior of the customer.